 which means that $\tilde{f}$ extends the potential $f$ on $2^N$ ($=\cN$) to all of $\R^\cN$.

 Conversely, every linear functional $g\mapsto \(f|g\)$ on $\R^\cN$ defines a unique potential $f$ on $\cN$ {\it via}

-These considerations show that potentials (characteristic functions) on $\cN$ and linear functionals on $\R^\cN$ are two sides of the same coin.
+These considerations reveal characteristic functions on $\cN$ and linear functionals on $\R^\cN$ to be two sides of the same coin.
 From the point of view of linear algebra, one can therefore equivalently define: